 An attack on Russia at the start is simply creating a two sided war at the beginning and normally ends up with germany having to have Italy come help them instead of gaining icp in africa.
 Germany should go all out for Uk on the first turn.
 You actually have a decent chance of taking london.
 Once thats done the game is almost over for the allies

-Posts made by gunman
+Latest posts made by gunman

 RE: G1 Attack on Russia?